Mauricio-Urrego/Data-Mining/README.md

 # Data-Mining
-Collection of python scripts I have used to mine data off the internet.
+This is a collection of Python scripts I have written to help mine data off the internet for analysis purposes.

 Retail Item Price Miner:
 https://github.com/Mauricio-Urrego/Product-Price-Miner